-This perfect gem of an island lies just 800m from the Turkish coast, but it is ineffably Greek.
+This little gem of an island lies just 800m from the Turkish coast, but it is ineffably Greek.
 On the map, it appears a mere speck in the Mediterranean, yet for eons it lay on the crossroads of all the major civilisations.
 It prospered, too, as you will see from the impressively restored mansions that line the port and only town, and from the red castle nearby that gave the island its name.
-Most importantly, Zeus, the god of hospitality, still reigns here and the locals will make sure your holiday is memorable.
+Most importantly, Zeus (amongst other things, the god of hospitality) still reigns here and the locals will make sure your holiday is memorable.
 Welcome to Kastelorizo!

 What to do on Kastelorizo